georgeholt1/investment-dash/README.md

 # Investment Return Dashboard

+## Installing

-Install the dependencies using `conda env create -f conda_env.yml`.
+Development dependencies are handled using conda and may be installed by running `conda env create -f conda_env.yml`.

+Pre-commit hooks for formatting code with black and isort can be installed by running `pre-commit install` from the repository root directory.